 So, whether you’re hanging tools, a painting, or shelves; french cleats are an excellent choice.

-How to Increase the Weight Capacity of a French Cleat?
+How To Increase The Weight Capacity Of A French Cleat?

+Now, to get proper french cleat strength you should use anchors to the wall.
 And the wall cleat should be anchored in at least two wall studs using the lag screws.
 The lag screws are especially sturdy and tough fasteners.

-The lag screws are used to connect woods.
+The lag screws are used to connect wood.
 It carries heavy loads.
 A single lag screw in a wood stud can increase the weight capacity.
 It can bear a weight of between 80 – 100 pounds.

 Again, two screws can hold 160-200 pounds.
 So, the wall cleat should be wide enough to fit two lag screws.
 Also, it should span a minimum of two studs.